Tim-B/hipsterdevblog.com/source/_posts/2014-06-23-automatic-dns-records-using-route53.markdown

 </p>
 {% img /images/posts/route53_dns/add_recipe.png %}
 <p>
     Now when the run the configure event you should see a new DNS A record being added in Route53!
-You may wish to customise the recipe by adding a lower TTL for example.
 </p>